-Are you Catholic and joining us for the first time?
+Are you already Catholic and new to the Parish?

 Not Catholic and here for a visit?